Ever wondered why a meerkat is trying to sell you insurance? Or a polar bear is trying to find you the best deal on a hotel room?

 There’s no denying a great deal of consideration and investment has gone into making these characters a household name.
 It’s a reliable way to recall your brand message in customers.
 When it’s done well – there’s a whole persona to engage with and communicate through.
 The story can continue to evolve, react with the market, and keep with the times.

 It was interesting to see how a well-known brand like Optus transitioned out of their mascot addiction.
 What seemed like a small step for their evolution, ended up being a not so giant leap into a different kind of mascot – a human character.
 With the work of creative agency RE – Optus have since transitioned yet again into their current more vibrant brand expression of ‘Yes’ while utilising the speed traits of Usain Bolt.
 The end result and strategy is far more playful, expressive and relatable than they could have possibly achieved with a giraffe.
-Post animal mascot – the future looks bright for the challenger telco.

 There’s also a safety in a controllable mascot, it’s highly unlikely the Michelin man will be tweeting anything controversial anytime soon.
 Brands can test and control their message by having the animal perform the script, passing on the key message perfectly to consumers.